 NPS = % Promoters – % Detractors

-NPS has been found to strongly correlate with repeat purchases, brand loyalty and word-of-mouth promotion.
+High NPS scores have been found to strongly correlate with repeat purchases, brand loyalty and word-of-mouth promotion.

 The benefits of NPS include simplicity, ease of implementation and high response rates.
-NPS scores can be compared with the scores of others in the same industry and by asking customers if they would consider promoting your business they are often prompted to do so.
+Like CSAT, NPS scores can be compared with the scores of others in the same industry.
+By asking customers if they would consider promoting your business they are often prompted to do so.

 Customer Effort Score (CES)

-Customer Effort Score or CES is an interesting customer satisfaction metric as it aims to determine how much effort a customer feels they have needed to make in order to resolve their issue.
+CES is one of the more interesting customer satisfaction metrics.
+It aims to determine how much effort a customer feels they have needed to make in order to accomplish what they set out to.
 This is clearly a metric with customer service applications.

-Rather than asking customers to gauge their satisfaction levels Customer Effort Score (CES) is measured by asking them to indicate how easy their interaction with your business was.
+Rather than getting customers to gauge their satisfaction, CES is measured by asking how easy their interaction with your business was.
 A typical CES question might be:

-Respondents are asked to select their answers from a scale of maybe 1 to 5 or 1 to 7 where 1 is ‘strongly disagree’ and the top score is ‘strongly agree’.
+Respondents are asked to select their answers from a numbered scale (e.g. 1 to 5), where 1 is ‘strongly disagree’ and the top score is ‘strongly agree’.

 Customer Acquisition Cost (CAC)

-Customer Acquisition Cost (CAC) is a measure indicating how much, on average, it costs your business to acquire a new customer.
-It can be calculated by totalling the amount spent on sales, marketing, promotion and advertising, over a given period of time, and dividing this by the number of new customers acquired over that time period.
+CAC measures how much, on average, it costs your business to acquire a new customer.
+It can be calculated by totalling the amount spent on sales, marketing, promotion and advertising, over a given period, and dividing this by the number of new customers acquired during that time.

-Customer Acquisition Cost comparisons can be particularly useful when comparing costs associated with customer acquisition from various marketing channels.
+CAC comparisons can be particularly useful when examining customer acquisition tactics across various marketing channels.

 Customer Lifetime Value (CLTV)

-Customer lifetime value or CLTV (sometimes referred to as simply LTV) is generally the revenue your business derives from a customer over a given time period.
-The given time period might typically be the anticipated lifespan of the customer relationship.
+CLTV (or simply LTV) is generally the revenue your business derives from a customer over a given period.
+This period might typically be the anticipated lifespan of the customer relationship.

 To calculate CLTV: